linguinichico/COQ-or-Isabelle/README.md

-# COQ-or-Isabelle
+# COQ-Isabelle
-goal is to represent DTL in both languages and see what suits best
+Goal is to represent Temporal Logics (LTL and DTL) and use that definition to represent a protocol of synchronous messages